While I’m crazy about flying, I’m also a big fan of trains and the Eurostar Standard Premier has always been on my

 Eurostar Standard Premier Review: Summing up

 The Eurostar train is one of the fastest and most convenient ways of travelling between London and Paris.
 As a quintessential European rail journey, it’s popular with business people and tourists alike.

-Whether you’re embarking on a day trip, or planning a longer stay, the Eurostar offers a smooth and seamless journey.
+Whether you’re embarking on a day trip, or planning a longer stay in London, the Eurostar offers a smooth and seamless journey.
 While Eurostar Standard Premier obviously isn’t up to Business Class standard, it provides a good array of creature comforts to ensure that the journey is a pleasant one.